 Burt Young, starred as Paulie in the ‘Rocky’ films, dies at 83

-According to the New York Times, Young’s daughter Anne Morea Steingieser confirmed the actor passed away on Oct.
+According to the New York Times, Young’s daughter Anne Morea Steingieser confirmed the actor died Oct.
 8.

-Young developed a legion of fans for his portrayal of Paulie the whiny, tough-talking, boozing New York meatpacker, best friend and ultimately cornerman to Sylvester Stallone’s Rocky Balboa in the hit film franchise.
-The character was also brother to Rocky’s shy girlfriend and later wife Adrian, played by Talia Shire.
-Young received a best supporting actor nomination for the role following his performance in the first film.
+Young developed a legion of fans for his portrayal of Paulie, the whiny, tough-talking, boozing New York meatpacker, best friend and ultimately cornerman to Sylvester Stallone’s Rocky Balboa in the hit film franchise.
+The character was also brother to Rocky’s shy girlfriend and later wife, Adrian, played by Talia Shire.
+Young received a best supporting actor Oscar nomination for the role following his performance in the first film.

-Born Gerald Tommaso DeLouise on April 30, 1940, in Queens, New York City.
+Young was born Gerald Tommaso DeLouise on April 30, 1940, in Queens, New York.
 According to hollywoodreporter.com, Young joined the Marines as an underage teen, and became an accomplished boxer during a two-year stint in the service in Japan.

+Young would later attend Lee Strasberg’s Actors Studio, eventually making his television debut in 1969 on “The Doctors,” followed a year later by his big-screen debut in “Carnival of Blood,” according to Variety.

 His film credits include “Chinatown,” “The Pope of Greenwich Village,” “The Killer Elite,” “Once Upon a Time in America” and “Back to School.”
 He also wrote and starred in the 1978 film “Uncle Joe Shannon.”
 His TV appearances include roles on “M*A*S*H,” “The Rockford Files,” “Baretta” and most recently on “The Sopranos” where he portrayed retired mobster “Bobby” Baccalieri Sr., who has one last job to do before he succumbs to cancer.